ChillarAnand/avilpage.com/2022/02/frappe-framework-mirth.md

 One feature Frappe Framework lacks when compared to integration engines is sending/receiving HL7 messages on ad-hoc ports.
 This feature is not available out of the box.
 Users need to develop a custom app or use any 3rd party app for it.

-[Frappe Healthcare][] is an HIS system built on top of Frappe/ERPNext.
+[Frappe Healthcare][] is an HIS(Healthcare Information System) built on top of Frappe/ERPNext.
 If a hospital is using Frappe Healthcare, then there won't be a need to use integration engine as Frappe framework can take care of most of these things.

 <img src="/images/frappe-his.png" />

+The above diagram shows usage of Frappe Healthcare as HIS in a healthcare orgainsation.

 ### Conclusion